A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 In one of his experimental Petri dishes, Sir Fleming saw something unusual – a dead zone of bacteria surrounding a fungal zone.

-His investigations led him to conclude that the fungi released some chemicals that resulted in the death of bacteria.
-The compound he accidentally discovered is nothing but penicillin.
+His investigations led him to conclude that the fungi released certain chemicals, which resulted in the death of bacteria.

 Penicillin was named the ‘Wonder Drug of WWII’ as it saved millions of lives and prevented many amputations during the war.